nepphhh/HistoricalContractOverhaul/README.md

    * _Note: if you intend to play with budgets, you will need to make an empty folder in your GameData called `HistoricalBudgets`._
    * [for KSP v1.7.3, with quarterly budgets](https://github.com/nepphhh/RP-0/tree/QuarterlyBudgetsCompile)
    * [for KSP v1.8.1, with quarterly budgets](https://github.com/nepphhh/RP-0/tree/1.8-QuarterlyBudgetsCompile)

+Also don't forget to actually install HCO after you've got the dependancies straightened out ;)

 ## Contents
 This is a work in progress.
 Currently contains the following: